With A Family Financial Mediator, You Can Make Your Divorce Settlement Agreement Work

 You’ve been trying your hardest to meet your soon-to-be ex halfway, but they won’t budge.
 They’re uncooperative — maybe not too surprising since, if he or she was open to reason, you may not be getting a divorce.
 And although involving a third party therapist may not have helped your marriage, it can do wonders when it comes to negotiating a settlement and preparing for the future.

-As one of the few North Carolina lawyers who is also a certified family financial mediator, Amber Billick of Billick Rogers Family Law knows how to help you come to terms with your ex.
-Although she has helped countless divorcees move forward amicably as a respected neutral party, she cares passionately about ensuring that families in Concord and other parts of the state resolve their family law disputes fairly.
+As two of the few North Carolina lawyers who are also a certified family financial mediators, Amber Billick and Bill Rogers of Billick Rogers Family Law know how to help you come to terms with your ex.
+Although each of our partners have helped countless divorcees move forward amicably as respected neutral parties, our attorneys care passionately about ensuring that families in Concord and other parts of the state resolve their family law disputes fairly.

 What Does A Family Financial Mediator Do?